Clarkson-Accountability-Transparency/gBiasRoadblocks/Shamela/README.md

 #### 2. Python Requirements:

 The basic Python requirements are using python3 and installing a few used packages/models using `pip3`.
-The python file `countShamela.py` counts the word counts and frequencies for the defining and historical/modern profession set words, returns the vocabulary size, and exports these results for each time period of the Shamela dataset to CSV files.
+The list of the system requirements can be found in [requirements.pip](https://github.com/Clarkson-Accountability-Transparency/gBiasRoadblocks/blob/main/Shamela/requirements.system "requirements.pip").

 #### Requirements' Installation: